 M.J.
 Williams offers practical, client-centered counsel and representation on trademark, copyright, and Freedom of Information matters to creative businesses, creatives engaging in business, reporters, media companies, and political activists.

 Trademarks & Copyrights: M.J. advises on selection, clearance, creation, and collaborations.
 She also obtains and maintains trademark and copyright registrations in the U.S. and stewards trademarks’ and creative works’ international protection.
-She counsels and represents owners on trademark, copyright, domain name, privacy rights and disputes.
-M.J. also regularly advises on and papers licensing and transfers of creative work and brands.
+She counsels on and litigates trademark, copyright, domain name, and privacy rights disputes.
+M.J. also regularly advises on and papers licensing and transfers of creative works and brands.

-Freedom of Information: M.J. also has a robust Freedom of Information counseling and litigation practice with a particular focus on obtaining release of government records from New York and federal prisons and law enforcement agencies.
+Freedom of Information: M.J. also has a robust Freedom of Information counseling and litigation practice with a particular focus on obtaining release of government records from prisons and law enforcement agencies.

 - New York

 - U.S. District Courts, Southern & Eastern Districts of New York

 - U.S. Court of Appeals, Second Circuit

 - “Let’s Agree Not 2(d)isagree: Combatting Likelihood of Confusion Office Actions,” Webinar Presentation, Alt Legal, September 2022

 - “Advising New Ventures & Small Businesses,” Panelist, Brooklyn Law School Business Boot Camp, January 2022